Kenneth-Lee/rsttags/README.md

 2. copy the rsttags file to the the path that you can run it. (such as ~/bin or /usr/local/bin)
 3. run the follow command in the directory you want to generate tags file:
-   `rsttags`. you can specific 0 or more directory as input.
+   `rsttags`. you can specific 0 or more directory or rst file as input.
 If no direcory is specific, current directory is used.

 There some tag types are used.
 They are: